withassociates/paper_issues/README.md

     RACK_ENV=production foreman start

-Or, if you'd rather stay in development mode, you can authneticate with GitHub by visiting [http://localhost:5000/auth/github](http://localhost:5000/auth/github)
+Or, if you'd rather stay in development mode, you can authenticate with GitHub by visiting [http://localhost:5000/auth/github](http://localhost:5000/auth/github)